Studio to School

 Increasing arts opportunities for underserved youth

-Through this project, OCF is increasing arts opportunities for underserved youth in grades K-8 while also supporting communities in strengthening their networks and capacity to offer year-round arts education.
+Through this project, OCF increased arts opportunities for underserved youth in grades K-8 while also supporting communities in strengthening their networks and capacity to offer year-round arts education.